BaronBrabant/GreenHorizonAI/README.md

 and don't forget not to add the api key in your version control system!

+Notes: The api is being built separately and hasn't been deployed yet.

 ## Contributing
 We welcome contributions from the community.
 If you're interested in helping us improve GreenHorizonAI, please fork the repository and submit a pull request, or open an issue to discuss what you would like to change.